mdn/translated-content-de/files/de/web/javascript/reference/global_objects/promise/then/index.md

         }, 1);
       }),
   )
-  // 2. empfängt "foobar", registriert eine Rückruffunktion, um mit dieser Zeichenkette zu arbeiten
-  // und gibt sie in der Konsole aus, aber nicht bevor die unverarbeitete
+  // 2. receive "foobar", register a callback function to work on that string
+  // and print it to the console, but not before returning the unworked on
+  // string to the next then
-  // Zeichenkette zum nächsten then zurückgegeben wird .then((string) => {
+  .then((string) => {
     setTimeout(() => {
       string += "baz";